metablaster/WindowsFirewallRuleset/docs/README.md

 ### Requirements details

-- All Windows 10.0 systems (Major 10, Minor 0) and above are supported,
-but only those editions listed in the table above have been tested.\
+- All Windows 10.0 systems (Major 10, Minor 0) and above except `Home` editions are supported, but only those editions listed in the table above have been tested.\
 The "Version" column lists tested releases, however only latest OS builds continue to be tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)